 The first goal of rope endings is to ensure that the rope does not fray.
 With synthetic ropes such as nylon, burning the tip will melt the cords and keep them in place.
 In all cases, we can use a whipping, a kind of stitching that holds the rope in place.
-I like to use end knots, which allows quickly to extend my rope, and tuck my ends in place.
-Overhands knots are popular because they are fast to make.
+I like to use end knots, which allows quickly to extend my rope and tuck my ends in place.
+Overhand knots are popular because they are fast to make.
 I prefer the thistle knot or the Matthew Walker knot, a little smaller, very pretty, just as effective, but longer to tie.

 Check out Day 45: End for more details on the different ending techniques.